NVIDIA/nvbmc-docs/security/spdm-solution.md

 5. (optional) get session Id
 ComponentCommunication is optional for now as we don’t need to encrypt the SPDM channel between HMC and eRoT.
 However, SessionId property can be useful once we have a way of letting the Redfish client ask HMC to re-negotiate SPDM version and/or algorithm with the eRoT.
 It can indicate if the session changed after a re-negotiation.

-Below, an exact description of dbus communication commands will be provided.
+Once the initial implementation is prepared, an exact description of dbus communication commands will be provided in this document.

+##### Error handling
+Any error occurred during communication or due to timeout will cause failure in authorization verification.

+##### Getting authorization, certificates or measurement delay handling
+Using caching approach for getting authorizations, certificates or measurement should significantly decrease required timing to answer Redfish client queries.

 ## Licensing
 In the initial phase we assume [Apache v2](https://www.apache.org/licenses/LICENSE-2.0) type of the license for the repository and all sources.